jeremiemartinez/jeremiemartinez.github.com/_drafts/2017-03-02-review-yourself.md

 ## Conclusion & feedback

-This article can look overkill and time consuming for a single developer team but I truly believe it is worth the hassles and it proved to be very useful for me.
+These practices can look overkill and time consuming for a single developer team but I truly believe it is worth the hassles and it proved to be very useful for me.